 "boo-LEE-mee-uh") is a type of

 eating disorder.
-People with bulimia will eat a large
+People with bulimia will eat a larger

-amount of food in a short time (binge).
-Then they will do something to get rid
+amount of food than most people would in a similar situation, in a short period of time (binge).
+Then, in order to prevent weight gain, they will do something to get rid

 of the food (purge).
 They may vomit, exercise too much, or use medicines like